virginiaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 • Contract breaches

-The defining requirement is that all recovery of damages do not exceed $5000.
+The defining requirement is that all recovery of damages does not exceed $5000.

 disclaimer